itrp/itrp-export-monitor/README.md

 Forwarded mails will not be processed as the Export Monitor depends on the ITRP [mail message headers](http://developer.itrp.com/v1/export/#downloading-an-export-file) to be available in the mail.
 When a mail is forwarded these headers may not be found and the export mail is not processed.

+#### Export files that are partially copied

+To prevent issues with partial files the export monitor will append `.in_progress` to export files that are being copied/FTP'd.
+Once the copy is completed, the file is renamed and the `.in_progress` suffix is removed.

+Another way to prevent issues with partially copied files is to try to obtain a write lock on the file before processing the export file.
+The OS will return an error when the file is not completely copied.